Jitendra-0412/Wumpus-Env-Agt/README.md

-# Wumpus-Env-Agt
-This project is a Python implementation of the Wumpus World problem from the Artificial Intelligence, where a dynamic environment is created using user-defined inputs.
-The project is divided into three parts: environment creation, knowledge-based logical reasoning, and grid-based visualization, demonstrating percepts like breeze and stench with inference results.

-# Wumpus World
+# Probabilistic Wumpus World (Python Implementation)

+A Python implementation of the Probabilistic Wumpus World using belief updates and normalized joint probabilities.
+This project demonstrates how an agent reasons under uncertainty using probability instead of pure logical inference.

+The Wumpus World is a classic Artificial Intelligence problem used to demonstrate:
+- Knowledge representation.
+- Reasoning under uncertainty.
+- Bayesian inference.
+- Probabilistic belief updates

+## In this implementation:
+- Probabilistic belief updates
+- The environment generates pits, breeze, stench, gold, and Wumpus.
+- The agent maintains probabilistic beliefs about pits.
+- The system computes:
+- Prior probabilities, Updated belief state, Normalized joint probabilities.
+- The world is visualized using matplotlib.

-## Part 1: Environment (environment.py)
+## Part 1: enviprob.py – Environment

 This file is responsible for **creating and managing the Wumpus World environment**.